 In comparison to the uncoated lens, the anti-glare lens or ARC lens offers you a visual quality that is clearer, and sharper.
 With anti-reflective lenses, you will see the colors of any objects that are closer to their natural condition.
 It enhances the way you see the world by allowing more light to pass through the lens while eliminating the glare.
 So, you can experience clear vision everywhere.

 The anti-reflection coating is exceptionally resistant to scratches and common elements of damage that occur every day for eyeglasses wearers.
 So, the lenses will run for a long time with any frame as compared to standard uncoated lenses.
 They are also good for resisting both dirt and water to keep your view clear.

 Reduce eye fatigue at work

-The lenses with anti-reflective coating reduce eye strain and fatigue that your eyes encounter when staring at any gadget screens for a long time.
+The lenses with an anti-reflective coating reduce the eye strain and fatigue that your eyes encounter when staring at any gadget screen for a long time.
 Reflection from a blue light spectrum is particularly bothersome to some users.
-So, these anti-reflective lenses cut the glare and some amount of harmful blue rays, thus minimizing the ocular fatigue.
+So, these anti-reflective lenses cut the glare and some amount of harmful blue rays, thus minimizing ocular fatigue.

 Improves night vision

 Anti-reflective coating reduces the glare and haloes seen at night when bright lights are present in the surrounding.
 Instead of a halo effect, you can perceive pure natural color and improved contrast of objects at night which is crucial for nighttime driving, cycling, or walking.